-Readvertise the availability of (i) funds that have been deobligated under this section in a notice of fund availability under §583.200, or
+(4) HUD may: (i) Readvertise the availability funds that have been deobligated under this section in a notice of fund availability under §583.200, or notice of fund availability, and in accordance with subpart C of this part.

-(ii) Award deobligated funds to appli-cations previously submitted in re-sponse to the most recently published notice of fund availability, and in ac-cordance with subpart C of this part.
+(ii) Award deobligated funds to applications previously submitted in response to the most recently published

+Pt.
+585